Shivin1016/react/readme.md

     check package.json folder ,
-    use comond ->cd <directory_name> then use dir to see folders and if node module folder is not present the use command-> npm i or npm install and for runnig react app use commond -> npm run dev
+    use comond ->cd <directory_name> then use dir to see folders and if node module folder is not present the use command-> npm i or npm install and for runnig react app use commond -> npm run dev Project Structure --> eslint.config.js ==> Used for making custom rules for your development gitignore ==> That file contains files which we don't want to upload on github (.env , nodemodules) package.json ==> Used for configuration (which file we used) lock json ==> more details about configuration readMe ->about folder that shows on gitHub

     -->Interview Question ->
             1->Why vite is more famous for react interview ? -> fastest development serve and build tools